Berries, Pins, & Copper Tees

 The rows of beer cases on pallets were numbered on huge signs above and at the front of the rows.
 Picking up a pallet from the floor was easy; the real art was getting the 2nd and especially 3rd ones that were stacked on top of each other making the rows very high.
 Drivers didn’t know until they got to the row – we were given a sheet telling us the brands by row at the start of each shift – whether the pick-up would be the bottom pallet, middle one, or the very top because all the other drivers might be seeking the same brand.
 I had to get accustomed to getting the forks at just the right height and correct level to slide into the stacked pallets.This is a more modern image but it provides a good visual of what was entailed in picking up the pallets of beer:

 For the pallets on top, the forks were easily 20-24 feet above eye level.
 Great care had to be taken to insert the forks at exactly the right height and angle into a pallet-space about 6 inches in height, ease the truck forward until the back support of the forks just touched the beer cases, then slowly raise the load and at the same time tilt the load very slightly back so as not to catch the beer cases on those cases behind the pallet being retrieved.
 Adding to the challenge was the fact that the rows of beer-laden pallets were probably 16-20 pallets long.
 If the row were close to being emptied, then I had to drive into the designated row with a row of full pallets, 3-high on either side of me, kind of like being in a beer-framed cavern.
 Once the top pallet was loaded, I had to back away just enough to lower the load almost to the floor without touching the beer cases on top of the 2nd pallet of beer or any other cases on the way down.
-Checking that the load were stable, forks angled back about 10 degrees, the next challenge was backing straight out of the row.
+Checking that the load were stable, forks angled back about 10 degrees, the next challenge was backing straight out of the row though made easier by the rear-steering wheels than backing up a car.
 Once out, driving the full pallet forward was relatively easy.
-When back at the loading dock, the transport truck was big enough that we could drive the load right into the cargo bed, set it down, back the fork truck out, and then go get another beer-load while the pallet truck driver came in and moved the loaded pallet tight to the wall buttressed against the previous load.
+When back at the loading dock, the transport truck was big enough that we could drive the load right into the metal, corrugated cargo bed, set it down, back the fork truck out, and then go get another beer-load while the pallet truck driver came in and moved the loaded pallet tight to the wall buttressed against the previous load.
 A full cargo load was about 20-24 pallets in two rows along the bed.

 The whole shift was a series of truck un-loading and re-loading.
 We had breaks in our work when drivers pulled out the loaded semis and backed in another truck.
 Adjacent to the loading docks was the make-up area.
 Each shift, 3 people would be assigned to that area.
 We rotated the tasks in that area such that one person drove the fork-lift, the other 2 loaded beer and we switched roles 3 times each shift.
 The task was to get beer-orders from the supervisor, orders that were for smaller towns’ beer stores where they required smaller numbers of beer cases in smaller sizes.
 And, in pre-craft beer days, some lesser known beer types’ orders were smaller than a full pallet.
 The driver would retrieve a pallet of beer, bring it back to the two people on the floor who would then take the required number of cases and load them – it was called, “hand-bombing’ – onto a pallet.
 It was time-consuming and had to be done in a particular order such that the truck drivers could retrieve the beer for each store in the order in which the towns would be visited along their driving routes.
 Thus, there was a lot of waiting time on that job and shifts seemed to go slower even though the kibitzing opportunities were greater.